 Judge acquits 28 people accused in Panama Papers case, including law firm co-founder

-They were accused of money laundering in the case known as the Panama Papers.
+A judge has acquitted 28 people accused of money laundering in an international case known as the Panama Papers

 PANAMA CITY -- A judge has acquitted 28 people accused of money laundering in an international case known as the Panama Papers, including the co-founder of a law firm that authorities say was at the center of a conspiracy to hide money linked to illegal activities.